cosmicdust0/DSA-portfolio.github.io/index.md

 * Handles cost calculations (raw materials, production, transportation, storage).
 * Implements pricing models to optimize profitability.
 * Analyzes economic trends and forecasts for informed decision-making.
+* let us take an example of the beverage production
+## Beverage Production Cost Management System

+This design of a system for managing beverage production costs, including ingredients, production costs, and marketing costs.

+### Modules

+The system consists of three main modules:

+1. **Ingredients:**
+    - **Data Structure:** Struct/Class representing an ingredient.
+    - **Properties:**
+        - Name (string)
+        - Cost per unit (double)
+        - Unit quantity needed per bottle (double)
+    - **Storage:** Database
+2. **Production Cost:**
+    - **Data Structure:** Struct/Class (optional) or variable.
+    - **Properties:**
+        - Cost per unit of production (e.g., machinery operation, labor) (double)
+    - **Storage:** Database
+3. **Marketing Cost:**
+    - **Data Structure:** `MarketingChannel` class and `MarketingChannelHeap` class.
+    - **`MarketingChannel` Class:**
+        - Properties:
+            - Name (string)
+            - Cost per reach (double)
+            - Minimum reach (double)
+            - Target audiences (optional: vector<string>)
+            - Total cost (double) (calculated dynamically)
+    - **`MarketingChannelHeap` Class:**
+        - Min-heap implementation for efficient retrieval of the cheapest advertising option.
+    - **Storage:** Database for channel details.

+### Category Tree for Ingredients (Optional)

+- A separate tree structure can be implemented (e.g., using a trie or a graph) to represent hierarchical relationships between ingredients (e.g., fruits, vegetables, grains).

+### Implementation

+**Ingredients:**

+1. Store ingredient data (name, cost, unit quantity) in a database table.
+2. Implement functions to add, edit, and delete ingredients.

+**Production Cost:**

+1. Store production cost per unit (machinery, labor) in a database table (optional: can be a single value).
+2. Implement functions to update the production cost.

+**Marketing Cost:**

+1. Store marketing channel data (name, cost per reach, minimum reach, target audiences) in a database table.
+2. Implement functions to add, edit, and delete marketing channels.
+3. Use the `MarketingChannelHeap` to efficiently find the cheapest advertising option based on target audience and desired reach:
+    - Populate the `MarketingChannelHeap` with channels from the database.
+    - Calculate the total cost for each channel based on the desired reach.
+    - Use the `extractCheapest` function of the `MarketingChannelHeap` to find the channel with the lowest total cost.

   **Here is the explanation and the sample code:**
   [Economics/Finances of the complete product flow](https://github.com/cosmicdust0/DSA-portfolio.github.io/tree/cc09a89ca8e91c833ee20bcc991d91f914c2ca08/EconomicsFinances%20of%20the%20complete%20product%20flow)